SesQ: A Surface Electrostatic Simulator for Precise Energy Participation Ratio Simulation in Superconducting Qubits: Method

 where $u_i(z)$ is the surface energy density:

-From the boundary condition of the electric field: at $z=0$, where the conductor resides, the surface charge density is proportional to the normal electric field, and the tangential electric field vanishes.
+From the boundary conditions of the electric field: at $z=0$, where the conductor resides, the surface charge density is proportional to the normal electric field, and the tangential electric field vanishes.
 Therefore, the integral

 which converges.
 However, the electric field is singular at the boundary of the conductor, which results in a divergent $u_i(z=0)$ due to the square of the electric field.
 Therefore, regardless of the thickness $\delta$, it is not valid to approximate the energy integral in \eqref{energy_integral} as $\delta u_i(z=0)$.